rfribeiro/css/video-gallery-02/README.md

 # 🎨 HTML/CSS Design - Video Caption Hover Effects using Html and CSS Only

-The idea is to create a design to explore how to build a menu using CSS.
+The idea is to create a design to explore how to build a video with caption hover effect using CSS.

 It is based on the design developed and implemented  on [Online Tutorials Youtube Channel](https://www.youtube.com/watch?v=Qf3pza8ZhcA)